basiekjusz/icd-pl/README.md

 # icd-pl

-Collection of Polish ICD-9 and ICD-10 dictionaries parsed to JSON and parsers.
+Collection of Polish ICD-9 and ICD-10 dictionaries parsed to JSON.
+Includes parsers.
 The files has been originally obtained and parsed from files from [CSIOZ coding systems register](https://rsk.rejestrymedyczne.csioz.gov.pl/_layouts/15/rsk/default.aspx).

 Current version of ICD-10 JSON file includes COVID-19 infections.